colinphipps/Sortis/about.md

 If you're curious, look at our [methodology page](https://sortis.org/methodology) to see our thought process in coming to these predictions.

-We strive to inform, and that means improving in every area we can in order to administer the best educated predictions possible.
+We strive to inform, and that means improving in every area we can in order to provide the best educated predictions possible.
 So, if you have any questions, comments, or criticisms, feel free to send us an email at sortis@sortis.org, or send us a ping on either [Twitter](https://twitter.com/SortisOrg) or [Facebook](https://www.facebook.com/sortisorg/).

 A special thanks to [Ben Centra](http://bencentra.com) for supplying this spectacular theme.
 As well as [Jekyll](https://jekyllrb.com/) and [Github](https://github.com/) for providing the necessary tools to run and maintain a site as stable as this.